 Did you know that you can list up to five academic award achievements on your Common Application?
 You want to bolster this section, so go beyond “I’m on the honor roll” if you can!
 This can help you really distinguish yourself from other applicants in this section.
 The honors section lets you fill up a 100-character count limit (spaces and punctuation count).
 It offers you the opportunity to explain the significance or background details of the academic award.

 Think of the “preview” button as your new best friend.
 Check for the preview button in the upper right-hand corner as you complete information in your profile.
-The preview button offers you a clear view of all the information you enter.
+The preview button offers you a clear view of all the information you enter (and how admissions officials will read your application).
 Double and triple-check everything until you feel that each section looks perfect.

 If you want to go an extra step, look for the “print” button in the bottom right corner.
 You might want to use this button if you feel more comfortable editing from a sheet of paper.